 To get started with Facebook ads, log in to your main Facebook account.
 On your sidebar there’ll be a link that says “Create Ad” or manage ads if you are already running ads.
 You can also click here to find the Facebook Ad Manager.
 Click on the “Create Ad” link and you’ll be brought to a page where you can select which results you want to buy traffic for.

-Here you can upload up to six different images.
+On your ad, you may want to test up to 6 images.
 Each image that you upload will create a different ad in your “Ad Set”.
 An “Ad Set” is a set of ads that are similar in terms of demographic or other important criteria that you’re targeting.
 After your campaign starts, you can monitor how audiences respond to the different images.
 Facebook recommends a pixel size of 1200 x 628, so you’ll want to optimize your images to look aesthetically pleasing at this size.

 Upload 2-6 images to test.
 With any advertising campaign, you’ll want to have a test budget of around $25 – $300 to test your traffic and optimize for better quality traffic.
 After your test run you can choose the best performing images, and cut the others to optimize.
 Scroll down to the “Text and Links” field.